(Translate this site)

 "So you're saying that quarks are even more self aware than we are?"
 I winced.
 Sym had ruined my little spiel.

 "Not necessarily.
-It appears that only a few of the prioris are more complex than the majority of their brethren.
+It appears that only a relative few of the prioris are more complex than the majority of their brethren.
 But those few appear to be entire universes in their own right.
 Or more specifically, to be windows on other universes near to or related to our own."

 "So some of these-- particles, I guess you'd call them-- look like holes into other universes?"